atiratree/kube-enhancements/keps/sig-apps/4563-eviction-request-api/README.md

 3. The node drain controller creates an EvictionRequests for a subset B of pods A to evict them from a node.
-4. The eviction request controller designates the deployment controller as the interceptor based on the highest priority.
+4. The eviction request controller designates the deployment controller as the interceptor based on the highest priority by updating `.status.activeInterceptorClass`.
 No action (termination) is taken on the pods yet.
 5. The deployment controller creates a set of surge pods C to compensate for the future loss of availability of pods B. The new pods are created by temporarily surging the `.spec.replicas` count of the underlying replica sets up to the value of deployments `maxSurge`.